 Bullying is not to be accepted nor condoned.
 It’s a mental and emotional disorder that needs to be eliminated.
 The false mythology that it’s part of some rite of passage or tied in with some obscene, ridiculous concept of masculinity is perverse and ignorant and needs to be dismissed entirely.
 There’s no reason for bullying.

 There seems to be a common misperception that being against bullying is to be against any opposition or to coddle children and adults.
 It isn’t.
 The important thing is to teach children, and adults, how to disagree and accept and face challenges in a productive manner.
+CONSTRUCTIVE criticism is good.
 Challenge is good.
 Competition is good.
 Debate is good.
 That’s how we evolve and grow our ideas and within the arena of academia it’s imperative that all ideas and opinions be sharpened and challenged to reach the pinnacle of veracity.
 Likewise, facing against intellectual, emotional and physical challenges can provide us with the impetus to grow.
 But there are productive ways in which to do that, and it’s imperative of parents and our educational system and society to teach people the most civil and productive ways to do that.

 Everyone deserves to live their life and pursue their happiness.
 As long as you’re not hurting yourself or anyone else, be happy.
 Life’s too damn short to be anything else.

 Let people find their joy.
 Let people have their joy.
 Let people be happy and live their lives.